 The ideal scenario is learning as many topics in theory as possible, and then putting them in practice with an entry-level position.

 If you want to know what to expect in terms of numbers, I can tell you that the investment might be significant, but the return is worth it.

 Statistics show that full-time workers with a Bachelor's degree typically earn 84% over their lifetime than those with only a high school diploma.

 In addition, the U.S. Bureau of Labor Statistics reports that employment for human resources managers will grow by 9%, and 7% for human resources specialists through the next five years.

 With that, I’ve compiled a list of the best online HR degree out there.

-With the increased demand for distance learning, more and more educational institutions have been offering fully online human resource management degrees.
-However, understanding which degrees are worthy can become a big challenge, since the evaluation criteria should be different from traditional degrees.
+With the increased demand for distance learning, more and more educational institutions offer fully online human resource management degrees.
+However, understanding which degrees are worthy can become a big challenge, since the evaluation criteria should differ from traditional degrees.

 Let’s explore a few institutions that offer excellent alternatives for you to pick from:

 Bachelor's Degree Duration: 4 years

 Penn State World Campus is Penn State’s online school.
 With some of the best teachers in the world, the Labor and Human Resources degree can be a game-changer in your HR career.